pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/WorldMap.md

 A React component for displaying interactive world maps with markers, search functionality, and customizable styling using MapLibre GL JS.

+This use Mapitiler API for map tiles and supports custom styles.
+By default, it uses a free demo map without requiring an API key, but if you want to use MapTiler or a custom style, you can provide an API key and style URL.
+To Get the API key, you can register on [MapTiler](https://www.maptiler.com/) and create a Account to get your API key.

 ## Table of Contents

 - [Installation](#installation)